It was one of those injuries that sucked the air from the building.

 Klay Thompson's ACL Injury

 In Game 3 of the 2019 NBA Finals against the Toronto Raptors, Thompson missed a playoff game for the first time in his career with a left hamstring injury.
-It was another injury sustained by an integral Warriors player, following Kevin Durant‘s calf injury sustained throughout the playoffs.
+It was another injury endured by an integral Warriors player, following Kevin Durant's calf injury sustained throughout the playoffs.

 The five-time NBA All-Star returned to action in Games 4 and 5, contributing 26 points in Game 5 to keep the Warriors alive and bring the series to a 3-2 Toronto lead despite Durant rupturing his Achilles in the second quarter.

 Playing on an ailing leg, Thompson's injury expanded to a torn ACL with the Warriors ahead in the third quarter of a pivotal Game 6 in Oakland.

 The Warriors' quest for a three-peat rested on Steph Curry's shoulders.
 The Raptors, behind Finals MVP Kawhi Leonard, prevailed 114-110 to win the first title in franchise history.

 Klay Thompson's Injury Recovery

 RELATED: Adrian Wojnarowski Makes Millions, But His NBA Insight is Priceless

 After entering free agency in the offseason, Thompson, the son of former Los Angeles Lakers center Mychal Thompson, resigned with the Warriors on a five-year, $190-million max deal.
 He underwent successful knee surgery on July 2.

 While Thompson was focused on rehab, the dubs fell to the league's worst regular-season record after Curry suffered a broken hand in October 2019, earning the No. 2 pick in the upcoming 2020 NBA Draft.
 It's expected the Warriors shop the pick for a win-now player.